isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccination-channels-for-overseas-singaporeans.md

 title: Vaccination Channels For Overseas Singaporeans
 permalink: /sc-pr/vcos
 ---
-<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">As part of MOH’s ongoing efforts to encourage medically eligible Singaporeans to be vaccinated under the national COVID-19 vaccination programme, overseas Singapore Citizens arriving via Changi Airport and Tanah Merah Ferry Terminal are eligible for immediate vaccination in Singapore.</p>
+<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">As part of MOH’s ongoing efforts to encourage medically eligible Singaporeans to be vaccinated under the national COVID-19 vaccination programme, <b>overseas Singapore Citizens who need to serve Stay Home Notice (SHN) upon arrival in Singapore can opt to receive one dose of vaccine while serving their SHN</b>.
+This is available to overseas Singaporeans (OS) arriving via Changi Airport and Tanah Merah Ferry Terminal.</p>

-<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Interested overseas Singaporeans (OS) can register their interest via <a href="https://go.gov.sg/vaccinationchannels" target="_blank">https://go.gov.sg/vaccinationchannels</a>, and indicate their preferred vaccination option, details below:</p>
+<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Returning OS will have 2 options detailed below to take their vaccination while serving SHN and must register their interest in either option via <a href="https://go.gov.sg/vaccinationchannels" target="_blank">https://go.gov.sg/vaccinationchannels</a>Upon arrival in Singapore, arrangements will be made to transport them to the appointed SHN dedicated facility (SDF) that can provide vaccinations on-site.
+OS will have to pay for the associated costs, including accommodation at the SDF (approximately $145 per night based on prevailing SHN rates), swab tests and travel expenses.</p>

 <html>